ianperrin/MMM-ModuleScheduler/README.md

     },
 ````
 #### Group Schedules
-To apply a schedule to a group of modules, add the `class` option to the `global_schedule` definition, e.g.
+To apply a schedule to a group of modules, add the `groupClass` option to the `global_schedule` definition, e.g.
 ````javascript
     {
         module: 'MMM-ModuleScheduler',